Perugolate/arsa4/javi.md

 [1] 1 2 3
 ```

-So he ran three plates.
+So there were three plates.

-Which strains did he look at:
+Which strains were on the plates:

 ```r
 unique(df2$strain)